roalchaq/HoloLensTutorials/Photon.md

     #endregion
 }
 ```
 Drag and drop the *Game Manager* GameObject to the 'Game Manager' slot on the Launcher class (part of the 'Launcher' GameObject in the Hierarchy).
+Then, disable the 'Game Manager' GameObject from the Hierarchy (using the checkbox next to the GameObject name in the Inspector panel).

 Once all the steps above are complete follow the [Build and deploy the application](https://docs.microsoft.com/en-gb/windows/mixed-reality/mrlearning-base-ch1#2-build-and-deploy-the-application) instructions.
 When ready, press the Play button and connect your HoloLens 2.
 You should see a sphere moving around as you move your player using the keyboard arrows in Game view.
 This will be shown for any user that joins your Unity project!